GluuFederation/docs-cb-prod/docs/source/index.md

 # Installing Couchbase
 ## Overview

-In Gluu 4.0, Couchbase Enterprise Edition (EE) can be used as a database backend.
+The Gluu Server 4.0 supports Couchbase Enterprise Edition (EE) as a database backend.
+Couchbase can be us as an alternative to LDAP, or in addition to LDAP using the new "hybrid" mode, documented [below](#hybrid-backend).

 ## Installation